 Four of the directors' terms expire in 2003.
 The Board of Directors proposes to fill these positions at the Annual Meeting of Stockholders with nominees to serve until the 2006 Annual Meeting of Stockholders and until their successors are duly elected and qualified.
 In addition, one director will be elected to fill a vacancy created by the death of J. Frank Harrison, Jr. in November 2002.
-Mr. Harrison, Jr. was elected to the Board of Directors at the Annual Meeting of Stockholders with a nominee to serve until the 2004 Annual Meeting in 2004.
+Mr. Harrison, Jr. was elected to the Board of Directors at the Annual Meeting of Stockholders in 2001 for a term expiring in 2004.
 The Board of Directors proposes to fill this position at the Annual Meeting of Stockholders with a nominee to serve until the 2004 Annual Meeting of Stockholders and until her successor is duly elected and qualified.

 If the Company's stockholders adopt Proposal 2 as described in this proxy statement, the Company's Board of Directors will be declassified and the term of each member of the Company's Board of Directors will expire at the 2004 Annual Meeting of Stockholders.
-See "Proposal 2: Approval of Amendments to the Company's Restated Certificate of Incorporation and Amended and Restated Bylaws to Declassify the Company's Board of Directors" on page 23 of this proxy statement.
+See "Proposal 2: Approval of Amendments to the Company's Restated Certificate of Incorporation and Bylaws to Declassify the

+Company's Board of Directors" on page 19 of this proxy statement.